 Have you employed the right people as managers?

-According to Accumulate, there are several ways in which managers directly affect the engagement levels of a workforce.
+, there are several ways in which managers directly affect the engagement levels of a workforce.

 They claim that while managers account for a 70% variance in employee engagement scores, only one in ten people have the traits needed to help a team achieve in a way that significantly improves a company’s performance.